Trials riding tips to help every rider

-We spoke to Trials Days Instructor Stu Day to get his tips for all you newbies out there, and, if you want to here more about Stuart and his life, we also spoke to him about his life on two wheels.
+We spoke to Trials Days Instructor Stuart Day to get his tips for all you newbies out there, and, if you want to here more about Stuart and his life, we also spoke to him about his life on two wheels.

 1) Confidence is the biggest thing a new rider will gain from a day at Trials Day

 Trials is about balance and control.
 Body position is hugely important in taking the rider and bike over rough terrain and tricky obstacles.

 As the day goes on, and the new skills come in to place through the day's training, the new riders are stunned at where they can ride as they get on.
-Task which appeared tough at the start of the day are ridden with ease and confidence at the end.
+Tasks which appeared tough at the start of the day are ridden with ease and confidence at the end.

 2) On or off-road, a confident rider is a good rider

 On the day we teach the following:

 Body positioning - The right shape, at the right time, in the right place.
-A bad stance on the bike makes everything hard work.
+A bad stance on the bike makes everything much harder.

-Clutch control - In Trials and technical off road riding first gear is too fast in many occasions, so we teach the right way to control the bike at super low speeds.
+Clutch control - In Trials and technical off-road riding first gear is too fast in most situations, so we teach the right way to control the bike at super low speeds.